praveenpuglia/praveenpuglia.github.io/_posts/2015-06-28-ready-steady-gulp.md

   height : 100%;
 }
 ```
-We will install [gulp-minify-css](https://www.npmjs.com/package/gulp-minify-css) plugin</a> to do the minification.
+We will install [gulp-minify-css](https://www.npmjs.com/package/gulp-minify-css) plugin to do the minification.

 ```bash
 npm install gulp-minify-css --save-dev